For a quick health quiz, consider whether you suffer from any of the following symptoms:

 - Drop in blood pressure, low blood pressure (hypotension), cardiac arrhythmia

 - Fatigue, loss of energy, lack of motivation, exhaustion

 - Lack of concentration, impairment of cognitive performance, slowness

 - Sadness, depressive moods, depressions (often without visible cause)

 - Tension, nervousness, jumpiness (also without external cause), restlessness, tingling sensation

-- Muscle twitching, tremors, clenched jaws, grinding of teeth (bruxism)
+- Neurological diseases, muscle twitching, tremors, clenched jaws, grinding of teeth (bruxism)

 - Temporary loss or impairment of the sense of smell

 - Dysmenorrhea (menstrual cramps), amenorrhea, endometriosis